Volunteering roles overseas usually count towards the "Make a Difference" part of the Stellify Award.

 Volunteering internationally is an exciting and rewarding way to make a difference in communities overseas.
 It may be for you if you are someone who is happy to try new things, go out of your comfort zone and deal with the unexpected (and sometimes uncomfortable!).
 It’s a great opportunity to share your skills and knowledge and work alongside others from different backgrounds whilst learning about another country and culture.

-The University's flagship overseas volunteering project Team Uganda is in it's fourth year and we will be looking for 14 volunteers and an Assistant Project Leader to spend a month in Uganda with S.A.L.V.E. international in summer 2018.
+The University's flagship overseas volunteering project Team Uganda is in it's fourth year and we will be looking for 14 volunteers and an Assistant Project Leader to spend a month in Uganda with S.A.L.V.E. international next summer.

 We are also advertising our Trusted Partners; organisations with ethical and sustainable international opportunites that we have checked out and can highly recommend.